-This unusual partnership between a small Bhutanese start up and a Buddhist nun is representative of a new trend in development financing known as 'blended finance'- the mixing of public, philanthropic and private capital in emerging and frontier markets.
+This unusual partnership between a small Bhutanese start up and a Buddhist nun is representative of a new trend in development financing known as 'blended finance' the mixing of public, philanthropic and private capital in emerging and frontier markets.

-GAFSP's Private Sector Window has been at the forefront of this trend for several years-facilitating both public and new hazelnut trees will be planted across Bhutan and will help sequester carbon and improve the environment.

-private investors to mitigate risks in joint investments by 'blending' capital.
+GAFSP's Private Sector Window has been at the forefront of this trend for several years-facilitating both public and private investors to mitigate risks in joint investments by 'blending' capital.
 Public financing, typically with below-market rates, provides comfort to cautious private investors while making prospective investments more attractive by cushioning risks and boosting investment returns.